(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Data Structures, Models, and Estimators

-For example, \textcite{ss2015technology} use a country-industry-time panel to analyze the interaction effects of technological characteristics with contraction phases of business cycles on industry growth.
-They employ interacted three-way effects according to specification (3.b) in Table \ref{tab:linear_combinations_phi}. \end{example}
+For example, \textcite{ss2015technology} use a country-industry-time panel to analyze how technological characteristics interact with business cycle contractions to affect industry growth.
+They employ the interacted three-way specification (3.b) in Table \ref{tab:linear_combinations_phi}. \end{example}